neonevm/neon-evm.docs/docs/operating/accounts.md

 :::caution

 Best practice is to use the dedicated script (wip: coming soon!) to automatically transfer SOLs to your Neon Operator key accounts when the balance becomes too low.
 This security measure avoids storing excessive SOLs in Neon Operator key accounts, to protect them from a malicious user.
 The potential vulnerability arises because the Neon Proxy has access to Neon Operator keys.
-Therefore, should a hacker gain access to the Neon Operator server they may get access to the Neon Proxy configuration with the Neon Operator keys.
+Therefore, should a hacker gain access to the Neon Operator server, they may get access to the Neon Proxy configuration with the Neon Operator keys.

 :::